Integrated risk information system: IRIS process for developing human health assessments

-The IRIS process takes about 26 to 39 months to complete, depending on the complexity of the assessment, with the review part of the process taking between 15 to 24 months.
+The IRIS process takes about 26 to 39 months to complete, depending on the complexity of the assessment, with the review part of the process taking between 15 and 24 months.
 The process begins with what the EPA refers to as the "Planning and Scoping" stage.
-During this stage, risk assessors will consider the scope and possible legal limitations as well as how the information will be used.
+During this stage, risk assessors will consider the scope, possible legal limitations, and how the information will be used.
 After the Planning and Scoping Stage, the EPA uses a seven-step risk assessment review program that starts with a draft assessment and ends in publication on an IRIS website.
 The review process proceeds as follows: